usysrc/obsidian-random-title-plugin/README.md

 # Obsidian Random Title Plugin

-This Obsidian plugin automatically generates random titles for new notes and focuses the text area.
+This Obsidian plugin automatically generates random titles for new notes.
 Currently it generates the Note Titles as "New Note + {Unix timestamp}"

 ## Releasing new releases